ThaielAran/Web2-TPE3/README.md

 * **e.g GET  https://localhost/WEB2TPE3/api/reviews/1** : returns a movie which id is 1

 ### POST: /reviews/
 Creates a new review on database.
 Values are send through body.
+When executed successfully returns a message with the new review's id.
 * **e.g POST  https://localhost/WEB2TPE3/api/reviews/** : creates a new review with following data (send through HTTPRequest body)
 ```json
  {